-Frequently Asked Questions on the ACT and SAT Tests & Prep Courses
+Frequently Asked Questions on the PSAT, SAT and ACT Tests

 What is the SAT or ACT?